cpouchon/ORTHOSKIM/README.md

 NRDNA_TYPE=exon                                                                      ## [56] region of reference captured: [exon,intron,all]

 # [alignment] mode -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-TAXA_ALN=~/ORTHOSKIM-v.1.6/resources/selTaxa_Primulaceae.tab                        ## [58] file with selected taxa (file with each line corresponding to one taxon)
+TAXA_ALN=~/ORTHOSKIM-v.1.6/resources/selTaxa_Primulaceae.tab                        ## [58] file with selected taxa (each line corresponds to one taxon)
 TRIMMING=on                                                                          ## [59] alignment trimming option using trimAl: [on/off]
 TRIMMODE=automated1                                                                  ## [60] trimming mode of trimAl: [automated1,gappyout,strictplus].
 See trimAl documentation.
-PARALOG_FILT=on                                                                      ## [61] filtering paralogs mode: [on,off]
+PARALOG_FILT=on                                                                      ## [61] paralog filtering mode: [on,off]
 GENUS_WINDOW_SIZE=100                                                                ## [62] Genus level - sliding window size (e.g. 20 nt)
-GENUS_WINDOW_PSITE=20                                                                ## [63] Genus level - maximal number of polymorphic sites within the sliding window allowed.
+GENUS_WINDOW_PSITE=20                                                                ## [63] Genus level - maximum number of polymorphic sites within the sliding window allowed.
 All sequences with more than <GENUS_WINDOW_PSITE> will be removed.
 FAMILY_WINDOW_SIZE=150                                                               ## [64] Family level - sliding window size (e.g. 20 nt)
-FAMILY_WINDOW_PSITE=30                                                               ## [65] Family level - maximal number of polymorphic sites within the sliding window allowed.
+FAMILY_WINDOW_PSITE=30                                                               ## [65] Family level - maximum number of polymorphic sites within the sliding window allowed.
 All sequences with more than <FAMILY_WINDOW_PSITE> will be removed.
-GENUS_TAXA=3                                                                         ## [66] Genus level - minimal number of taxa required for the consensus
+GENUS_TAXA=3                                                                         ## [66] Genus level - minimum number of taxa required for the consensus
-FAMILY_TAXA=5                                                                        ## [67] Family level - minimal number of taxa required for the consensus
+FAMILY_TAXA=5                                                                        ## [67] Family level - minimum number of taxa required for the consensus
 EXPORT=on                                                                            ## [68] option to export the consensus sequences used at both genus and family levels
-MISSING_RATIO=1.0                                                                    ## [69] maximal threshold of missing data allowed in the final matrix (e.g. 0.5 means that final sequence has fewer than 50% of missing data).
-Taxa that not passed this threshold are removed.
+MISSING_RATIO=1.0                                                                    ## [69] maximum threshold of missing data allowed in the final matrix (e.g. 0.5 means that final sequence has fewer than 50% missing data).
+Taxa not passing this threshold are removed.
-GENES_TO_CONCAT=~/ORTHOSKIM-v.1.6/resources/listGenes_To_Concat.tab                 ## [70] file with selected genes for the alignment (each line corresponds to one gene)
+GENES_TO_CONCAT=~/ORTHOSKIM-v.1.6/resources/listGenes_To_Concat.tab                 ## [70] file with selected genes for alignment (each line corresponds to one gene)

 # [checking] mode -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-BARCODES=( matK rbcL )                                                               ## [71] list of sequences used for the taxonomic checking.
-Users have to respect spaces between sequence names.
-If only one gene, set BARCODES=( matK ).
-We recommend to use only genes that are widely represented in the NCBI database (e.g. traditional barcodes).
+BARCODES=( matK rbcL )                                                               ## [71] list of sequences used for taxonomic checking.
+Users must respect the spaces between sequence names.
+If only one gene is used, set BARCODES=( matK ).
+It is recommended to use only genes that are widely represented in the NCBI database (e.g. traditional barcodes).
-BARCODES_TYPE=chloroplast_CDS                                                        ## [72] ORTHOSKIM targets including these genes [chloroplast_CDS, chloroplast_rRNA, chloroplast_tRNA, chloroplast_nt, mitochondrion_CDS, mitochondrion_rRNA, mitochondrion_nt,nuleus_aa, nucleus_nt, busco, nucrdna]
+BARCODES_TYPE=chloroplast_CDS                                                        ## [72] ORTHOSKIM targets including these genes [chloroplast_CDS, chloroplast_rRNA, chloroplast_tRNA, chloroplast_nt, mitochondrion_CDS, mitochondrion_rRNA, mitochondrion_nt, nucleus_aa, nucleus_nt, busco, nucrdna]
-DB_LOCAL=off                                                                         ## [73] option to run BLAST locally by using the NCBI nt database, which has previously to be downloaded: [on/off].
-Otherwise, NCBI server will be used.
+DB_LOCAL=off                                                                         ## [73] option to run BLAST locally using the NCBI nt database, which must be downloaded beforehand: [on/off].
+Otherwise, the NCBI server will be used.
 BLAST_NT_DB=~/path_to_ntdb/nt                                                        ## [74] local NCBI nt database files if DB_LOCAL=on
-TAXA_CHECK=~/ORTHOSKIM-v.1.6/resources/selTaxa_Primulaceae.tab                      ## [75] file with selected taxa for the taxonomic checking (each line corresponding to one taxon)
+TAXA_CHECK=~/ORTHOSKIM-v.1.6/resources/selTaxa_Primulaceae.tab                      ## [75] file with selected taxa for taxonomic checking (each line corresponds to one taxon)
-FAMILIES_LOCAL=off                                                                   ## [76] option to use a local list of taxonomic families, when query taxIDs are not yet included in the NBCI taxonomy: [on/off].
-If this option is used, the CORRESPONDING_FAMILIES file needs to be given.
+FAMILIES_LOCAL=off                                                                   ## [76] option to use a local list of taxonomic families when query taxIDs are not yet included in the NCBI taxonomy: [on/off].
+If this option is used, the CORRESPONDING_FAMILIES file needs to be provided.
 CORRESPONDING_FAMILIES=ecofind_out.tab                                               ## [77] table with query taxID and corresponding family (with space separator)

 # only for phyloskims users --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 CHLORO_GENES=~/ORTHOSKIM-v.1.6/resources/listGenes.chloro                           ## [78] list of cpDNA genes.
-Table format: $1=type (CDS,rRNA,tRNA), $2=genename.
+Table format: $1=type (CDS,rRNA,tRNA), $2=gene name.
 This file can be modified by adding/removing specific lines.
 MITO_GENES=~/ORTHOSKIM-v.1.6/resources/listGenes.mito                               ## [79] list of mtDNA genes.
-Table format: $1=type (CDS,rRNA,tRNA), $2=genename.
+Table format: $1=type (CDS,rRNA,tRNA), $2=gene name.
 This file can be modified by adding/removing specific lines.
 NRDNA_GENES=~/ORTHOSKIM-v.1.6/resources/listGenes.rdna                              ## [80] list of rDNA genes.
-Table format: $1=type (rRNA,misc_RNA), $2=genename.
+Table format: $1=type (rRNA,misc_RNA), $2=gene name.
 This file can be modified by adding/removing specific lines.

 ```

 ### 2.2.
 Dependencies

-The path to all dependencies which are required in ORTHOSKIM must be supplied in the *tools.sh* file.
+To configure the dependencies required by ORTHOSKIM, the paths to all necessary tools must be supplied in the tools.sh file.

-To retrieve dependencies, once the orthoskim-env is activated, please use:
+Once the orthoskim-env environment is activated, run the following command to retrieve the paths of the dependencies:

 ```
 user$: conda activate orthoskim-env